binarynonsense/comic-book-reader/README.md

 - 'Single page', 'double page' and 'double page (center first page)' page modes
 - 'Fit to width', 'fit to height' and a customizable 'scale to height' page views
 - Page rotation
-- UI available in English, Spanish, Russian, German, Arabic, Filipino and Japanese
+- UI available in English, Spanish, Russian, German, Arabic, Filipino and Japanese.
 - Automatically restores the previous session's last opened book and page, and remembers the last books' page positions.
 - Portable mode (by creating a file named _portable.txt_ in the same folder as the executable)
 - Metadata editor: